shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

    <validation step="6f4ede7d-d07d-4209-b748-c272002a4085" />

+### Summary

-**Summary:** In this exercise, you explored how to set up Azure and on-premises prerequisites and create a Recovery Services vault for Site Recovery.
+In this exercise, you explored how to set up Azure and on-premises prerequisites and create a Recovery Services vault for Site Recovery.
 Then you learn how to set up the source and target replication environments and create a replication policy to enable replication for a server.

+### Proceed to next